shivam12345kesarwaniS/Airlines_Analysis_SQL_Project/README.md

-# Airlines_Analysis_SQL_Project
+# Airlines_Analysis_SQL_Project🛫

 Introduction:
-"At our company, which operates a diverse fleet of aircraft, we faced profitability challenges due to various factors such as stricter environmental regulations, higher flight taxes, increased interest rates, rising fuel prices, and labor market constraints.
+"Airlines company, which operates a diverse fleet of aircraft, we faced profitability challenges due to various factors such as stricter environmental regulations, higher flight taxes, increased interest rates, rising fuel prices, and labor market constraints.
 To address these challenges, I conducted an in-depth analysis of our database to find ways to increase our occupancy rate, ultimately boosting our average profit per seat."

 Main Challenges: